OtemaJohn-dev/my_project_2/README.md

 # my_project_2
-Let's get started with practice
+Let's get started with practice for three days